Ume0344/jenkins/README.md

 - restarting the jenkins
     - (jenkins url)/restart  # forces to restart causing all builds to stop
     - (jenkins url)/safeRestart # let builds finish and then restarts

+**Types of Pipelines**

+*Declarative* - Does not depend on groovey scripting

+*Scripted* - Based on groovey script

+**DevOps Approach to create Pipeline**
+- Always create a Jenkinsfile in your project.
+- Create a job on Jenkins UI to pull git repository (containing Jenkinsfile) and run the Jenkinsfile.